eMapR/half-baked/README.md

 This script will create videos of STEM NLCD for even years 1990 to 2000.
 Justin, 2017/07/19 **NEED TO FILL OUT MORE**

+### stem_nlcd_vids_leaflet.py

+This script will create videos of STEM NLCD for even years 1990 to 2000 that can be used as a layer in JS webmap library Leaflet.
+Justin, 2017/09/06 **NEED TO FILL OUT MORE**

 ### make_tc_rgb_video.py

 This script will create videos of Tasselled Cap brightness, greenness, wetness RGB composite time series.
 Justin, 2017/09/06 **NEED TO FILL OUT MORE**